Why Major In Communication Studies at Northwestern?

 - An additional six AP/IB credits may apply as additional distribution classes

 - A final credit may count as an elective

 - The maximum total number of AP or IB credit that may apply is 10

-Contact the HCS Undergraduate Advisor, Jeanette Ortiz at firstname.lastname@example.org.
+Contact one of the Academic Advisors in Communication Studies: Sarah Syversen (firstname.lastname@example.org).
 SoC students can make an appointment via advising.northwestern.edu.
 Non-SoC students can make an appointment by calling 847-491-7214.